 Biochemistry of kombucha has already been well explored by various scientific communities where SCOBY extract remained untouched in the field of metabolomics.
-Removal of caffeine and other alkaloids by SCOBY have been explored by this study and through which we have come into a simple but effective conclusion that SCOBY of kombucha, not only helps in fermentation but also carry on some unexpected metabolic processes where it takes up all the stimulants and unpleasant compounds from kombucha to make the beverage completely decaffeinated and healthy as well.
+Removal of caffeine and other alkaloids have been explored by this study and through which we have come into a simple but effective conclusion that SCOBY of kombucha, not only helps in fermentation but also carry on some unexpected metabolic processes where it takes up all the stimulants and unpleasant compounds from kombucha to make the beverage completely decaffeinated and healthy as well.
+Microbiological experiments and higher analytical chemistry should be implemented along with this study to isolate stimulants like caffeine from old, discarded, unusable or molded SCOBY in future.